laurencelin/R-coded-scripts-for-RHESSys-calibration/README.md

 Calibration scripts here need massive updates and re-organization (July 6, 2018).

-Organization is going to be platform oriented, offering the command GLUE & MCMC:
+Organization is going to be platform oriented, offering the common GLUE & MCMC:
 1) scripts (GLUE / MCMC) for local computers
 2) scripts for SBATCH/SLURM cluster systems
 3) scripts for BSUB cluster systems